myspace20/tracker/Performance_Report.md

 ## Basic and Custom Metrics
 The following is a set metrics collected from the tracker application that consists of both custom data and basic system data.
+To use the grafana dashboards run the docker compose version of the application.

 ### Basic Metrics
 ![Custom metrics](docs/images/grafana/base_metrics.png)